LNETeam/M-Tech/README.md

 * OS Emulator - want to test drive another OS without over writing yours?
 Install your OS on an emulator!
 * Complete customization!
 * Guarenteed security with CAuth framework
+* Network port manager.
+Communicate with other computers and services via Port Controller.

 ### So how do I set this up? ###